ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 ## Arrays

 In OCaml, an array is a mutable, fixed-size data structure that can store a sequence of elements of the same type.
-Arrays are indexed by integers and provide constant-time access and update of elements.
+Arrays are indexed by integers, provide constant-time access, and allow the update of elements.
 ```ocaml
 # let g = [| 2; 3; 4; 5; 6; 7; 8 |];;
 val g : int array = [|2; 3; 4; 5; 6; 7; 8|]